guettli/html_form_to_dict/README.md

     # python-requests or a different URL-lib, too
     response = client.get(url)

-    # This method parses the HTML in response.content to a dictionary
+    # This method parses the HTML in response.content to a dictionary.
+    # This dictionary is like request.POST or request.GET.
+    # It is a flat mapping from the input elements of the form
+    # to their value.
     data = html_form_to_dict(response.content)

     # Now you can test the default values of the form.